bluewave-labs/bluewave-uptime/README.md

 ![](https://img.shields.io/github/issues/bluewave-labs/checkmate)
 ![](https://img.shields.io/github/issues-pr/bluewave-labs/checkmate)

 <h1 align="center"><a href="https://bluewavelabs.ca" target="_blank">Checkmate</a></h1>

-<p align="center"><strong>An open source server monitoring application</strong></p>
+<p align="center"><strong>An open source server and infrastructure monitoring application</strong></p>

 ![Dashboard-dark](https://github.com/user-attachments/assets/db875138-164f-453c-a75e-889f88747578)

-Checkmate is an open source uptime manager, server & Docker monitoring tool used to track the operational status and performance of servers and websites.
+Checkmate is an open source monitoring tool used to track the operational status and performance of servers and websites.
 It regularly checks whether a server/website is accessible and performs optimally, providing real-time alerts and reports on the monitored services' availability, downtime, and response time.

 Checkmate also has an agent, called [Capture](https://github.com/bluewave-labs/capture), to retrieve data from remote servers.
 While Capture is not required to run Checkmate, it provides additional insigths about your servers' CPU, RAM, disk and temperature status.

-We've run stress tests with 1000+ active monitors without any particular issues or performance bottlenecks.
+Checkmate has ben stress tested with 1000+ active monitors without any particular issues or performance bottlenecks.

-We **love** what we are building here, and learn a few things about Reactjs, Nodejs, MongoDB and Docker while building Checkmate. **If you would like to support us, please consider giving it a ⭐, think about contributing or providing feedback.** Please note that we do not operate a monetary donation program, make money by deploying servers, or run a SaaS business.
+We **love** what we are building here, and we contibuously learn a few things about Reactjs, Nodejs, MongoDB and Docker while building Checkmate.

 ## 📦 Demo

 See [Checkmate](https://checkmate-demo.bluewavelabs.ca/) in action.
-The username is uptimedemo@demo.com and the password is Demouser1!
+The username is uptimedemo@demo.com and the password is Demouser1! (just a note that we update the demo server from time to time, so if it doesn't work for you, please ping us on Discussions channel).

 ## 🔗 User's guide

 Usage instructions can be found [here](https://bluewavelabs.gitbook.io/checkmate).
+It's still WIP and some of the information there might be outdated.
+Rest assured, we are doing our best! :)

 ## 🛠️ Installation

 See installation instructions in [Checkmate documentation portal](https://bluewavelabs.gitbook.io/checkmate/quickstart).
 Alternatively, you can also use [Coolify](https://coolify.io/) for a one click Docker deployment.
+If you would like to monitor your server infrastructure, you'll need [Capture agent](https://github.com/bluewave-labs/capture).
+Capture repository also contains the installation instructions.

 ## 💚 Questions & ideas